Communion Ministers (Extraordinary Ministers of Holy Communion)

 The mission of the lector ministry is to proclaim the Scriptures at Mass.
 Those participating in this ministry should be motivated by spiritual reasons: desire to proclaim the Word of God so that people listen and understand.
 Lectors prepare before each assignment.
 Helpful skills include public speaking ability and a willingness to respond to suggestions for improvement.
-Scheduling is based on lector time preferences and availability.
 Adults and high school youth are welcome.
 Training and mentoring are provided.
-Adult lectors participate in 1-2 formation opportunities each calendar year.
 For more details and contact information for both youth and adults, see the Volunteer Flyer for Lectors.

 We share our musical talents in the celebration of the liturgy.
 Singing and musical accompaniment are part of this ministry.